|Tax Bracket (Single)||Marginal Tax Rate|

-Your 2014 income tax return is due on April 15th, 2015.
-The IRS and Indiana are now accepting eFiled returns and processing refunds, so you can start your online tax return today for free with TurboTax.
+Your 2014 income tax return was due on April 15th, 2015.
+The IRS and Indiana are now accepting late eFiled returns and processing refunds, so you can start your online tax return today for free with TurboTax.

 If you would like to file your Indiana income tax return by mail, you can download 2014 Indiana tax forms here.

 Technically, you don't have just one "tax bracket" - you pay all of the Indiana marginal tax rates from the lowest tax bracket to the tax bracket in which you earned your last dollar.
 For comparison purposes, however, your Indiana tax bracket is the tax bracket in which your last earned dollar in any given tax period falls.

 You can think of the bracketed income tax as a flat amount for all of the money you earned up to your highest tax bracket, plus a marginal percentage of any amount you earned over that.